Guide to Work, Study, Travel and Living Abroad

 Teach English in beautiful Prague.

-Prague is old, sprawling, confusing, beautiful, scary and home to an oddly large number of marionettes.
-I would like to say something to the effect that Communism still reigns supreme and that people are only just starting to adjust to Western culture and capitalism.
+Prague is old, sprawling, confusing, beautiful, scary, and home to an oddly large number of marionettes.
+I want to say something to the effect that Communism still reigns supreme and that people are only just starting to adjust to Western culture and capitalism.
 But that is not true at all.
 Capitalism is everywhere, encouraging yet sickening at the same time.
-Paradoxically, money from tourism simultaneously maintains the authenticity of the city by helping to preserve the appearance of Prague’s historical sights yet kills it by destroying the feel.
+Paradoxically, money from tourism simultaneously maintains the authenticity of the city by helping to preserve the appearance of Prague's historical sights yet kills it by destroying the feel.

-Back in Time
+Prague is Stepping Back in Time

 Via shuttle bus, I was granted a short tour through the Old City en route to the Hotel Pivovar, the headquarters and classroom site of TEFL Worldwide Prague.